tanvir-git/odoo-documentation/content/applications/inventory_and_mrp/purchase/manage_deals/agreements.rst

 .. image:: agreements/agreements-set-blanket-order.png
    :align: center
-   :alt: Set up a blanket order in Odoo Purchase
+   :alt: Set up a blanket order in CoquiAPPs Purchase

 You can also write any *Terms and Conditions* at the bottom of the agreement.
 Once you are satisfied with your blanket order, click on *Confirm*.
 Its status then changes from *Draft* to *Ongoing* and